 If you love the appeal of faded glory be quick because this historic landmark has already undergone some recent work indoors, including the addition of a suitably elaborate pressed metal ceiling in the main bar area.

-A new menu of crowd-pleaser meals and a beer garden full of rustic wooden tables completes the package.
+A new menu of crowd-pleaser meals and a beer garden full of rustic tables completes the package.

 Walloon Hotel, Walloon